-Recently, the leading grant listing directory, GrantWatch.com, has released the new grant category BIPOC.
-The acronym BIPOC refers to Black, Indigenous, People of Color.
-Notably, a new study has found Black individuals and businesses face 6% more hardships in acquiring capital funding.
+Last year, GrantWatch.com released the new grant category BIPOC.
+The acronym BIPOC refers to Black, Indigenous, and People of Color.
+It should be noted, that recent studies have revealed Black individuals and businesses face 6% more hardships in acquiring capital funding.
 As a result, a number of funding sources have emerged with the goal of closing this gap and making entrepreneurship more equitable.

 4. Black business owners may be eligible for up to $10,000 in financial assistance and the opportunity to participate in a business accelerator program.
 The purpose of the program is to help foster entrepreneurial growth for Black business owners and facilitate their success as sellers.

-8. Autistic adults and youth of color may apply for grants of up to $500.
-While the funding is to support individual needs, it may also be used for personal, professional, emergency, medical, academic and artistic needs.
+7. Autistic adults and youth of color may apply for grants of up to $500.
+This funding is for personal, professional, emergency, medical, academic and artistic needs.

-Additionally, more grants for the BIPOC community can be found on GrantWatch.com.
+Additionally, you can find more grants for the BIPOC community at GrantWatch.com.
 However, it’s important to remember not to limit your options.
-There are also many grants open to people of all color and races.
-Discover grants currently available for entrepreneurs, startups, women, small businesses, and more!
-For more information, you can also visit the GrantWatch FAQ page.
+There are also many grants open to people, regardless of color or race.